Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q134.
 Progress toward a sprint goal is in jeopardy becauseyou have not received sales data.
 What should you do?

 - [ ] Be sure to mention the issue in the next Scrum
-- [x] Share th eproblem with your team to see if they can create a solution
+- [x] Share the problem with your team to see if they can create a solution
 - [ ] Work around the issue until the last responsible moment to solve it
 - [ ] Check the Product Owner's schedule and book time for a meeting